Frequently Asked Questions

 Q. Is it possible to participate in more than one music class?

 Yes.
-Your student can easily arrange his/her/their schedule to fit more than one music class.
+Your student can easily arrange their schedule to fit more than one music class.
 Be sure to meet with a counselor to ensure that graduation requirements are still being met.

 Q. Is there a prerequisite for AP Music Theory?

-There is no prerequisite for AP Music Theory; however, to be successful in this rigorous college-level class, it is strongly encouraged that students enter the class being able to read traditional music notation--not tablature.
-Also, you will be required to sing in AP Music Theory, as well as learn the conventions of 16th century harmony.
-While you will learn how to write your own compositions, this is not a course that focuses on writing Popular or Contemporary music.
+There is no prerequisite for AP Music Theory; however, to be successful in this rigorous college-level class, it is strongly encouraged that students enter the class being able to read traditional music notation-not tablature.
+Also, you will be required to sing in AP Music Theory, as well as learn the conventions of 18th century tonal harmony.
+While you will learn how to write your own compositions, this is not a course that focuses on writing popular or contemporary music.
 In order to prepare students to take the AP Theory exam, the class will be devoted to writing and analyzing four-part harmony, sight-singing, and musical dictation.

 Questions about Marching Band